Family seeks answers in immigrant’s death after detention

-LOS ANGELES — The family of a 27-year-old man who died after a short stint in a California immigration detention facility demanded answers Wednesday about what happened to him and the timing of his release.
+LOS ANGELES — A 27-year-old man died in a California hospital after he suffered a brain hemorrhage while detained by U.S. immigration authorities, his wife said Wednesday, demanding to know what caused his injury and whether he received appropriate medical care in custody.

+Melissa Castro said she was called Feb.
+8 by an Immigration and Customs Enforcement official and told that her husband had a “passing out episode” while in the custody of detention officials in Adelanto, California, and had been taken to the hospital.

-Melissa Castro said her husband, Jose Luis Ibarra Bucio, was released as his health deteriorated from a brain hemorrhage and while he was in a coma from which he never awoke.
+Castro, who had delivered the couple’s baby five days earlier, said she found Jose Luis Ibarra Bucio in an intensive care unit and in a coma from which he never awoke.

+Castro said she wants to know what happened to her husband, who was young and had no prior health problems.
+She said she heard from doctors that he had been airlifted from another hospital.

+She said she also wants to know why ICE had him shackled to his hospital bed in a coma and signed papers releasing him from custody two weeks later.

-“Why didn’t they do it before, initially, when he already had the brain hemorrhage?
-Why wait the two weeks to release him when the state of health was even worse?” she asked in an interview with The Associated Press.
+“Why wait the two weeks to release him when the state of health was even worse?” she asked in an interview with The Associated Press.
 “I think it might be because at that point they saw that the likelihood of him surviving wasn’t high at all.”

-Castro said her husband had been allowed to remain in the country under a President Barack Obama-era program for immigrants without legal status who were brought to the country as children.

 Immigration and Customs Enforcement said in a statement that Ibarra was released for humanitarian reasons.
 Officials at ICE and detention facility operator The GEO Group declined to discuss his health condition.

-Castro, who had delivered the couple’s baby days earlier, went to the hospital and found Ibarra in the intensive care unit with the brain hemorrhage and in a coma, she said.

-About two weeks later, immigration authorities issued papers releasing Ibarra from custody, she said.
+Ibarra was held at the facility in Adelanto for about a week until he collapsed on his way to an immigration court hearing on Feb.
+7, immigrant advocates said.

-At first, she said, his release gave her hope that someday he might be able to meet his son, and it was a relief to no longer have an immigration officer in his hospital room or to see her ill husband shackled in bed.
+When he was released from custody, Castro said, she initially was hopeful that someday Ibarra might be able to meet his son.
+In addition, she said it was a relief to no longer have guards in his hospital room or see him shackled.

 But now, she questions why authorities chose to release him when they did.
 His condition worsened and he died March 21 after the family removed life support.

-It was at least the second time in two years that an immigrant detained at the privately run facility in Adelanto has fallen into a coma while in custody and been released.
+It was at least the second time in two years that an immigrant detained at the privately run facility in Adelanto has fallen into a coma and been released.

 Immigrant advocates have noted that releasing severely ill detainees means U.S. authorities aren’t subject to the same level of oversight as when an immigrant dies in custody.

-Ibarra was taken into immigration custody from a state prison in California following a conviction for fleeing a traffic officer while driving recklessly, the statement said.

-He came to the United States from Mexico as a young child and grew up in Long Beach, California.
+Ibarra — who came to the United States from Mexico as a young child and grew up in Southern California — was arrested in 2017 after fleeing traffic police, Castro said.

-Castro said his papers under the Deferred Action for Childhood Arrivals program had expired after his arrest.
+She said he told her that he hadn’t pulled over out of fear he could face deportation — though at that time he had permission to stay in the country under a President Barack Obama-era program for immigrants without legal status who were brought to the country as children.

+Ibarra was convicted last year of evading or attempting to evade police while driving recklessly and sentenced to a year and four months, according to California’s Department of Corrections and Rehabilitation.

 A week later, she said he sounded frustrated on the phone and wanted to see how quickly he could get out, she said.